huntforhomesaz/cleanout2closing-site/content/guides/assisted-living-move-tucson-what-happens-to-the-house.md

 ---

-## Step 1 â€“ Separate the care decision from the house decision
+## Step 1 — Separate the care decision from the house decision

 The most important choice is where your parent will live and what level of care they need.